MusicPlayerDaemon/MPD/doc/user.rst

 A crash bug report needs to contain a "backtrace".

 First of all, your :program:`MPD` executable must not be "stripped" (i.e. debug information deleted).
-The executables shipped with Linux distributions are usually stripped, but some have so-called "debug" packages (package mpd-dbg or mpd-dbgsym on Debian, mpd-debug on other distributions).
+The executables shipped with Linux distributions are usually stripped, but some have so-called "debug" packages (package :file:`mpd-dbgsym` or :file:`mpd-dbg` on Debian, :file:`mpd-debug` on other distributions).
 Make sure this package is installed.

 If you built :program:`MPD` from sources, please recompile with Meson option ":code:`--buildtype=debug -Db_ndebug=false`", because this will